pyinfra-dev/pyinfra/docs/index.rst

 .. compound::
     :doc:`cli`
-        The ``pyinfra`` CLI is extremely powerful for ad hoc command execution and management.
+        The pyinfra CLI is extremely powerful for ad hoc command execution and management.

 .. compound::
     :doc:`faq`
-        Quick answers to the most commonly asked questions for using ``pyinfra``.
+        Quick answers to the most commonly asked questions for using pyinfra.

 Deploy Reference